-These topics have been provided by Prof. Jonathan R. Ellis, Dr. Paul Collier, Dr. Tadeusz Kurtyka, Dr. Christoph Schaefer, Dr. Maurizio Vretenar, Dr. Manjit Dosanjh, Dr. Thierry Stora, Dr. Yury Dokshitser and others.
+Notable guest lecturers who have visited our university are, among others, Prof. Jonathan R. Ellis, Dr. Paul Collier, Dr. Tadeusz Kurtyka, Dr. Christoph Schaefer, Dr. Maurizio Vretenar, Dr. Manjit Dosanjh, Dr. Thierry Stora and Dr. Yury Dokshitser.

 Some lecturers who have visited RTU over the years

 On 12 October 2012, Riga Technical University had a noteworthy visitor, Dr. Tadeusz Kurtyka, who is the CERN International Relations expert for Eastern Europe countries.
 He came to sign an agreement between RTU and CERN and also gave a lecture.

 |Dr. Paul Collier - the Head of Beams at CERN.
 During his lecture, in 2016, he reported on the topical issues related to renewed work of the Large Hadron Collider and the introduced improvements in luminosity upgrade, antimatter issues, expansion of the range of future energy and neutrino research.